-Q. My daughter told me recently that her roommate was almost raped while on a date on their college campus.
+Q. My daughter just came home from college and told me that her roommate was almost raped while on a date on their college campus.
 Her roommate didn't know this boy well, so she decided to have their first date on campus.
 After a few hours, he asked her to come to his apartment to see something.
 He had been so nice, she didn't think it would be a problem.
 Once there, he demanded sex and when she refused, he tried to force her.
 Luckily, she was able to get away and run to her dorm room.

-My daughter tried to get her to tell the police, but she refused thinking that she was so stupid for going to his room.
-Could you use your column to educate parents and college students about date rape on college campuses!
+My daughter tried to get her to tell the police, but she refused thinking that she was the stupid one for going to his room.
+Could you please share with parents and college students about the dangers of date rape on college campuses?

 A. That is such a scary and traumatic experience for a young girl or boy.
-Parents send their children off to college to obtain higher learning and do not expect their daughters/sons to be raped or for their sons to become rapists!
+Parents send their children off to college to obtain higher learning and do not expect their daughters/sons to be raped or for their sons to be rapist!
 Let's not forget, males can be raped, too.
-None of us like to discuss this topic.
+None of us likes to discuss this topic.
 However, it is a must!